Safety instructions

 This is a Class A device.
 Radio interference may occur in residential areas.
 In this case, take appropriate countermeasures.

-If the power supply unit becomes too hot, starts to smell unusual or smoke comes out of it, disconnect the power plug from the power supply.
+If the power supply becomes too hot, starts to smell unusual, or emits smoke, pull the power plug from the power source.

 The cutting device on the printer is very sharp.
 Avoid direct contact.

-Whenever work of any kind is carried out on the device, or when data cables are connected and/or disconnected, the device must be completely disconnected from the mains power supply.
-To do this, switch off the device and pull out the mains plug.
+Whenever work of any kind is carried out on the device, or when data cables are connected and/or disconnected, the device must be completely disconnected from the mains voltage.
+To do this, switch off the device and pull out the power plug.

 Do not plug in or unplug data communication cables during a thunderstorm.